KTVH-DT: The Sunbelt and Beartooth years

 After Jim Rogers took over, eleven employees were fired or forced to resign, resulting in discussion of the unionization of KTVH's staff.
 While they successfully voted to unionize, no contract was signed after more than nine months.
 Meanwhile, expansion plans were in the works.
 Sunbelt sought to replicate what it had done at KENV in Havre and proposed constructing KBBJ (channel 9), a satellite station of KTVH to be based at Montana State University–Northern.
 The station in the Hi-Line attracted some concern from the incumbent NBC affiliate in Great Falls, KTGF (channel 16), which claimed Havre as part of its market.
 Sunbelt then announced it would start KBAO (channel 13) in Lewistown, which was also in the Great Falls market; simultaneous with the news, KTGF purchased a translator in that town.
 Both stations were in service as rebroadcasters by the end of 2000, formally signing on January 2 and 3, 2001.
 Financial troubles in 2001 led to cutbacks at KTVH, including the end of a 5 p.m. newscast and a short-lived 9 p.m. show it produced for KMTF, which soon after lost the Fox affiliation.
 Meanwhile, as early as January 2002, the station stated that it would take over the NBC affiliation for the Great Falls market by 2005.

 In preparation for expanding to Great Falls, Rogers acquired recently permitted low-power TV station K50IQ.
 The call letters were changed to KBGF-LP, and the station began broadcasting as the NBC affiliate in that city on July 1, 2005.
 The then-incumbent NBC affiliate, KTGF, protested, but it cleared the air, conceded NBC to KBGF, and affiliated with Fox; NBC noted that it had switched affiliations because of issues it had with one of KTGF's previous owners, having made the decision "many years ago".
 Now that KTVH had grown to a four-station operation in two media markets, it adopted the brand "Beartooth NBC".
-The name stuck, even though the Havre and Lewistown stations closed on January 25, 2008; in July 2009, Sunbelt requested that the licenses for KBBJ and KBAO be cancelled.
+The name stuck, even though the Havre and Lewistown stations closed on January 25, 2008; in July 2009, Sunbelt requested that the licenses for KBBJ and KBAO be canceled.
 KTVH itself was the first television station in Montana to cease analog broadcasts, doing so on November 10, 2008; the accelerated switch was carried out to avoid major work at the Hogback Mountain site during February winter weather conditions.